 Proper sleep for family caregivers should be a priority.
-It’s not only necessary in order for you to take care of yourself, it is also necessary for providing quality care for your loved one.
+It’s not only necessary for you to take care of yourself but also for providing quality care for your loved one.

 FirstLight Home Care sends professional caregivers into homes to provide compassionate non-medical home care.
 We help with everyday activities such as bathing and personal hygiene, meal preparation and eating, light housekeeping and laundry.
 We also offer Respite Care, giving family caregivers a much-needed break from their own caregiving role.

-For more articles and information like this, subscribe to our weekly Home Care News.
+For more articles and information like this, subscribe to our Home Care News.